 For example, 70 percent of study participants indicated they would offer a discount in exchange for net 30 payments.
-When applying the average discount percent to the entire industry, we identified an opportunity for developers, builders and lenders to capture over $18 billion of value and alleviate the potential for project-halting risks.
+When applying the average discount percent to the entire industry, we identified an opportunity for developers, builders, and lenders to capture over $18 billion of value and alleviate the potential for project-halting risks.

 Draw package management aside, the administrative time it takes to manage payments to subcontractors, hunting down 1099 information, and tracking lien releases is another pain point.
 According to the survey results, nearly 50 percent of the contractors surveyed spend six to 10+ hours per month cutting physical checks and journaling the payments.
 Add a few more hours tracking down unconditional lien releases and 1099 information and you see how all the administrative time eats into profits.

 Although no silver bullet, trends in construction payment processing include software that automates the payment stream between all parties.
-The latest features from software companies like Contract Simply offer same-day digital ACH payments (or traditional paper check services).